Ruide/linux-sgx/SampleCode/SampleEnclave/README.txt

 - Initializing and destroying an enclave
 - Creating ECALLs or OCALLs
 - Calling trusted libraries inside the enclave
+- How an application enclave can use Monotonic Counter to implement replay-protected policy, and Trusted Time to enforce time based policy

 ------------------------------------
 How to Build/Execute the Sample Code